Tsitsipas and Rublev into third round

 Tsitsipas, a two-time semi-finalist at Melbourne Park, hit 44 winners and served 12 aces on his way to victory.

-He faces the winner of Grigor Dimitrov against Benoit Paire next.
+He faces the winner of Grigor Dimitrov against Benoit Paire.

 - Evans into third round as Watson loses